 Veto Protects Institutions That Harbored Sex Abusers and Destroys Victims Hopes for Justice

 SAN DIEGO, CA (Oct.
-12, 2013) Victims rights attorney Irwin Zalkin expressed extreme disappointment with the Governor's veto today of SB 131 by Sen. Jim Beall (D-San Jose) and pledged to continue to stand by the victims of childhood sex abuse who were victimized in their childhood at private institutions such as the Catholic Church.
+12, 2013) Victims' rights attorney Irwin Zalkin expressed extreme disappointment with the Governor's veto today of SB 131 by Sen. Jim Beall (D-San Jose) and pledged to continue to stand by the victims of childhood sexual abuse who were victimized in their childhood at private institutions such as the Catholic Church.

 Governor Brown's veto of SB 131 is a devastating blow for childhood victims of sexual abuse because the veto in effect continues to protect institutions such as the Catholic Church, the Boy Scouts of America, Jehovah's Witnesses and Swim USA that have been shown to have shielded sexual predators in their ranks from proper accountability and for years did little to address concerns.